Torann/homestead/readme.md

 Sometimes you may wish to share what you're currently working on with coworkers or a  client.
 Vagrant has a built-in way to support this via `vagrant share`; however, this will not work if you have multiple sites configured in your `Homestead.yaml` file.

 To solve this problem, Homestead includes its own `share` command.
-To get started, SSH into your Homestead machine via `vagrant ssh` and run `share homestead.test`.
-This will share the `homestead.test` site from your `Homestead.yaml` configuration file.
-You may substitute any of your other configured sites for `homestead.test`:
+To get started, SSH into your Homestead machine via `vagrant ssh` and run `share homestead.local`.
+This will share the `homestead.local` site from your `Homestead.yaml` configuration file.
+You may substitute any of your other configured sites for `homestead.local`:

-    share homestead.test
+    share homestead.local

 After running the command, you will see an Ngrok screen appear which contains the activity log and the publicly accessible URLs for the shared site.
 If you would like to specify a custom region, subdomain, or other Ngrok runtime option, you may add them to your `share` command:

-    share homestead.test -region=eu -subdomain=laravel
+    share homestead.local -region=eu -subdomain=laravel

 > Remember, Vagrant is inherently insecure and you are exposing your virtual machine to the Internet when running the `share` command.